-Many people would love to have a tennis court at their home, but worry that construction would be complicated.
-It is actually easier than ever to have a tennis court built at your property, however, many homeowners are still concerned about whether they would get planning permission.
+Many people would love to have a tennis court in their homes but worry that construction would be complicated.
+It is actually easier than ever to have a tennis court built on your property, however, many homeowners are still concerned about whether they would get planning permission.
 Let’s have a look at the facts; this is what you need to know about tennis court planning permission.

 You don’t usually need permission

 First, the good news is that in most cases you will not need permission to build a tennis court at home.
 If you’re just putting a tennis court in your garden or a piece of land that you own it’s not usually the case that you’ll need to get permission, although in any case, it’s always best to seek advice from your local council as there may be some specific regulations in place.